-- inform government departments about effective policies and programs
+- inform government departments about available evidence on effective policies and programs;

-The program includes both pure and applied research and opportunities for evaluating violence prevention programs.
+The VRPP includes pure and applied research, and opportunities for evaluating violence prevention initiatives.

-The program provides unique opportunities for PhD students and post-doctoral fellows.
+The VRPP provides unique opportunities for PhD students and post-doctoral fellows.
 Additionally, the Graduate Certificate in Crime and Violence Prevention provides useful skills for individuals working in government and the practitioner community.

-The program provides scope to access the latest information about various forms of violence and evidence on best practice for prevention.
+The VRPP enables non-academic audiences to access the latest information about various forms of violence and available evidence on best practice for prevention.